-But, other than a streaming platform, what exactly is Twitch?
-In this post, we'll explore what twitch is, and how you might use it to engage with prospects and increase brand awareness.
+Ultimately, Twitch is a streaming platform, but is there more to it?
+In this post, we'll explore what Twitch is and how you might use it to engage with prospects and increase brand awareness.

 What is Twitch?

-It's not all streaming, though.
-In fact, the platform has its own convention, TwitchCon.
-This bi-annual event celebrates the streaming industry and is a chance for the platform's broadcasters to connect with their fans and peers in person.
+The platform also has its own convention called TwitchCon — a bi-annual event celebrating the streaming industry as well as a chance for the platform's broadcasters to connect with their fans and peers in person.

 Though the streamers produce the content, Twitch has a dedicated fanbase that expands across the globe.
-To get an idea of Twitch's users, next, we'll go more into depth about Twitch's primary audience.
+To get some perspective on Twitch's users, we'll take an in-depth look at Twitch's primary audience.

 Who uses Twitch?

-When SimilarWeb studied the web behavior of Twitch users, they found primary keywords this audience searched for were "games," "computers," and "technology".
+When SimilarWeb studied the web behavior of Twitch users, they found primary keywords this audience searched for were "video games consoles and accessories," "games," "software," and "news."
 From that information, we can infer that the majority of Twitch users are interested in games and the technology needed to play them.

-In the same report, it was also noted that 22% of traffic comes from the U.S., making it the country with the most representation on the platform, with Germany, Korea, and France not too far behind.
+In the same report, it was also noted that 21.41% of traffic comes from the U.S., making it the country with the most representation on the platform — with Germany, Korea, Russia, and France not too far behind.

 Still, as marketers know, those numbers could be an essential part of your target audience.